 "Nothing is more important than children’s welfare.
 Children who need help and protection deserve high quality and effective support as soon as a need is identified."

 Working Together to Safeguard Children, July 2018

 At Cranleigh Abu Dhabi safeguarding and promoting the welfare of children is our primary concern.
+Safeguarding and promoting the welfare of children is everyone's responsibility.
 The term ‘children’ includes everyone under the age of 18.
 We believe it is vital that every child feels safe, valued and listened to in order to be successful and happy in their learning journey.
 This also includes adults within community.
 Children need to be free from harm, both physically and emotionally, in order to lead a positive and fulfilling life.
-At Cranleigh Abu Dhabi children are placed at the centre of all the school’s pastoral and safeguarding systems.
+At Cranleigh Abu Dhabi children are placed at the center of all the school’s pastoral and safeguarding systems.

 The purpose of this policy provides members of staff, volunteers including the Board of Trustees working within Cranleigh Abu Dhabi, as well as parents and guardians, the necessary guidance for ensuring all children are safe whilst in the school’s care.
 Cranleigh Abu Dhabi is committed to safeguarding and promoting the welfare of children and young people and expects all staff, parents and guardians to share this commitment.
 We recognise that everyone who comes into contact with children and their families has a role to play in safeguarding children.

-This policy should also be read alongside the school’s pastoral care policy, behaviour policy, anti-bullying policy and cyber bullying policy.
-The Safeguarding Trustee alongside the Designated Safeguarding Lead and Head of the School review all safeguarding policies annually.
+This policy should also be read alongside the additional pastoral policies.
+The Safeguarding UK liaison alongside the Designated Safeguarding Lead and Vice Principal Operational and Pastoral review this policy annually.